“There is no pit so deep God’s love is not deeper still” – Corrie ten Boom, Nazi death camp survivor

 One final note: Lewis says, [regarding eternal hell]”… it has always been held by Christendom” (Lewis – The Problem of Pain)

-One must only take seriously the scholarship of (such as) Ilaria Ramelli in “A Larger Hope?” to clearly see this is just not the case – at least cast in a monolithic way – that in fact the belief in universal reconciliation was commonly held by many (if not most) of the Fathers during the first 350 years (for example Clement, Origen and the Cappadocians).
+One must only take seriously the scholarship of (such as) Ilaria Ramelli in “A Larger Hope?” to clearly see this is just not the case – at least cast in a monolithic way; in fact the belief in universal reconciliation was commonly held by many of the eminent Fathers during the first 350 years (for example Clement, Origen and the Cappadocians).
+Even Augustine appears to have embraced this perspective before, in his later years, he turned his indomitable mind toward warring with the heresy (as he understood it) of Pelagianism (which he came, mistakenly, to associate with Origen).